-- o Form 403: - Total Anticipated Expenditures: Enter the total anticipated expenditures being charged to the budget. - Estimated School District Revenue: Enter the estimated Act 30 (K-5 eligible) revenues from school districts for children they are responsible for but who have remained in the Early Intervention program.
-These revenues should equal the anticipated expenditures for those same children. - Interest Income: Identify the estimated interest to be earned on program funds. - Other Local Income: Identify any other local revenues that may support the Early Intervention program, such as public (Prek Counts, HeadStart, Child Care Works) and private (tuition, grants) funding.
-Provide both preschool revenue and expenditure details in the designated area. - Social Security (State Share): Enter the state share of Social Security. - o Retirement (State Share): Enter the state share of retirement. - State Early Intervention Allocation: Enter the state Early Intervention allocation as identified on the Grant Agreement. - Medical ACCESS Allocation: Enter the projected Medical Assistance/School Based Access Program reimbursement amount assigned by OCDEL during the annual allocation review process.
-Any monies withdrawn from the Preschool Early Intervention account in PDE must be accounted for in the Final Expenditure Report (FER). - Prior Year Encumbrance: Identify and enter any prior year encumbrance in the designated fields along with the related expenditures under the prior year encumbrance liquidation menu item.
-If a prior year encumbrance entry exceeds actual expenditures, the Preschool EI must return the remaining funds to OCDEL.
-Remaining funds may not be used to offset current year expenditures. - Projected Shortfall: Enter total anticipated additional program expenses beyond those reported in the State EI, IDEA 619 and IDEA 611 Component 1 budgets. - PDE 2584 This is the budget substantiation format used to provide a more detailed explanation of the costs identified on the PDE 403.
+- Form 403: - Total Anticipated Expenditures: Enter the total anticipated expenditures being charged to the budget.
+The provided amounts inform future allocations of available funding. - Estimated School District Revenue: Enter the estimated Act 30 (K-5 eligible) revenues from school districts for children they are responsible for but who have remained in the Early Intervention program.
+These revenues must equal the anticipated expenditures for those same children.
+The full costs associated with serving children in Act 30 status is the responsibility of the school district. - o Interest Income: Identify the estimated interest to be earned on program funds. - Other Local Income: Enter any other local revenues that support the Early Intervention program. - Social Security (State Share): Enter the state share of Social Security. - Retirement (State Share): Enter the state share of retirement. - State Early Intervention Allocation: Enter the state Early Intervention allocation as identified on the Grant Agreement. - Medical ACCESS Required Contribution: Enter the projected Medical Assistance/School Based Access Program required contribution to match the annual allocation letter. - Projected Shortfall: Enter total anticipated additional program expenses beyond those reported in the State EI, IDEA 619 and IDEA 611 Component 1 budgets.
+The provided amounts inform future allocations of available funding. - The individual budget sections delineated by major Object numbers are the budget substantiation formats used to provide a more detailed explanation of the costs identified on the PDE 403.
 The format will serve as the basis for much of the data entry required for e-Grants for Preschool Early Intervention. - Contractor Substantiation Form A private provider that enters into a contract with a Grantee for the purpose of providing Preschool Early Intervention services is required to submit a Contractor Substantiation Form.
-This form is to be completed outside of the state EI budget in the eGrants system.
-A contractor is exempted from submitting this form based on one of the following criteria: - It is under \$50,000. - It is with an individual who works independently and is not an employee of a service provider. - It is a contract involving the transition of eligible young children from the Infant/Toddler program to the Preschool Early Intervention program and is only for the duration of time until the IEP can be developed and/or implemented.
+This form is to be completed outside of the state El budget in the eGrants system.
+A contractor is exempted from submitting this form based on one of the following criteria: - o It is under \$50,000. - It is with an individual who works independently and is not an employee of a service provider. - It is a contract involving the transition of eligible young children from the Infant/Toddler program to the Preschool Early Intervention program and is only for the duration of time until the IEP can be developed and/or implemented.